mlilien/bb-cplusplus/README.md

 The alias `build` in this building block calls all dobi c++ build jobs.
 These c++ build jobs use conan to cross compile artifacts.
 Conan builds necessary dependent artifacts.
 By default these build jobs use a docker container connected to the `elbb-dev` docker network running the builder image.
 These build jobs try to upload dependent artifacts to a conan artifactory in this docker network.
 E.g. you can use the dev environment (<https://github.com/elbb/elbb-dev-environment>) to use a local conan artifactory.
 This is an optional feature though, the build job will not fail if uploading fails.

-You can configure it via the following environment variables:
+If you want to use the optional conan artifactory, you can configure it via the following environment variables:

 ```sh
 NETWORK=yourDockerNetwork CONAN_REMOTE=yourConanArtifactoryURL CONAN_LOGIN_USERNAME=yourUsername CONAN_PASSWORD=yourPassword CONAN_SSL_VERIFICATION=false ./dobi.sh build